-The CCS is a co-operative venture between the British Computer Society, the Chartered Institute for IT,
+The CCS is a co-operative venture between the BCS, the Chartered Institute for IT,

 The CCS was constituted in September 1989 as a Specialist Group of the BCS.
 It is thus covered by the Royal Charter and the charitable status of the BCS.

 To promote the conservation of historic computers and to identify existing computers which

 may need to be archived in the future.

 To develop awareness of the importance of historic computers.